Part One: An Introduction to ESD

 Basic ESD Events- What Causes Electronic Devices to Fail?

 ESD damage is usually caused by one of three events; direct electrostatic discharge to the device, electrostatic discharge from the device or field-induced discharges.
-Damage to an ESDS device by the ESD event is determined by the device’s ability to dissipate the energy of the discharge or with stand the voltage levels involved.
-This is know as the device’s “ESD sensitivity”.
+Damage to an ESDS device by the ESD event is determined by the device’s ability to dissipate the energy of the discharge or withstand the voltage levels involved.
+This is known as the device’s “ESD sensitivity”.

 Discharge to the Device